 Brandeis University Women’s Studies Research Center Announces Fulbright Award for 2021-2022

 Visiting Scholar at the WSRC Donna Dodson will work as an artist in residence from February to May 2022 at Tricky Women, one of the cultural institutions of Q21/ MuseumsQuartier in Vienna, Austria.
-Tricky Women is the world’s only digital animation studio for women.
+Worldwide TRICKY WOMEN/TRICKY REALITIES is the only animation film festival which focuses on animation movies made by women and as such it is dedicated to the production of female animation filmmakers.
 Dodson received a Fulbright Award to complete her professional project “Amazons, Goddesses and Wonder Women”.
 The project involves translating Dodson’s wood sculptures into digital avatars, writing the storyboard and script and making a short animated film, The Amazons Among Us: An Animated Antidote to Gender Misconceptions of Women.

 Donna Dodson is one of over 800 U.S. citizens who will conduct research and/or teach abroad for the 2020-2021 academic year through the Fulbright U.S. Scholar Program award in the Visual Arts from the U.S. Department of State and the Fulbright Foreign Scholarship Board.
 Fulbrighters engage in cutting-edge research and expand their professional networks, often continuing research collaborations started abroad and laying the groundwork for partnerships between institutions.
 Upon returning to their home countries, institutions, labs, and classrooms, they share their stories and often become active supporters of international exchange, inviting foreign scholars to campus and encouraging colleagues and students to go abroad.